-Vendors can submit this challenge form when they believe another vendor is misrepresenting their product.
-There is a \$50 filing fee, due when a vendor submits a product challenge (which can be shared by a group of vendors).
+Vendors can submit this form when they believe another vendor is misrepresenting their product.
+There is a \$50 filing fee, due when a vendor submits a product challenge.
 This fee is returned to the challenger(s) if the claim is verified.
-Please submit this form directly to Market Management on the Market day or within a week of the Market during which the alleged violation occurred.
-CFM will not reveal challenger(s)' identities to anyone.
+Please submit this form directly to CFM Management on the market day or within a week of the market during which the alleged violation occurred.
+To the extent authorized by law, CFM Management will not disclose the inquiring vendor's name to third parties.

-Name of the vendor about whose product you are in quiring: Specific product(s) about which you are inquiring: Market date and approximate time at which the production luct is being sold: Please state the specifics of the violation.
-Provide a ny evidence that supports your challenge.
-Your name, business name, addresses and phone number of the second secon mber.
-Signed For Market Use Only: Notes: Date Rec'd By Fee Rec'd
+Name of the vendor about whose product you are inquiring:

+Specific product(s) about which you are inquiring:

+Market date and approximate time at which the product is being sold:

+Please state the specifics of the violation.
+Provide any evidence that supports your challenge.

+Your name, business name, addresses and phone number.

+Signed

+Date

+For Market Use Only: Notes:

+Date Rec'd:

+Ву:

+Fee Rec'd:

-FARMERS & GROWERS RULES & REGULATIONS
+FARMER/GROWER RULES & REGULATIONS